demisto/content/Packs/Netcraft_V2/Integrations/Netcraft/README.md

 ### netcraft-submission-mail-get

 ***
-Get basic information about a submission's mail.
+Get basic information about a submission's email.
 When a submission is archived this command will return an error with the message "this submission has been archived".